Wednesday, October 26, 2022

 In any case, based on what we’ve accomplished so far as well as stopping off for some breaks, we should be well after lunch by this point in the day.
 I would start making my way over to Tomorrowland here, as many of these typically have somewhat lower wait times.
 You should be able to knock out Buzz Lightyear’s Space Ranger Spin, Monsters Inc. Laugh Floor, Carousel of Progress, Tomorrowland Speedway and the PeopleMover rather easily.
 Astro Orbiter is a difficult one to figure and often has higher wait times than you might expect for a ride of this type.

-The caveat here is that Seven Dwarfs Mine Train is the only attraction currently offered via Individual Lightning Lanes (ILL), discussed in more detail here.
+The caveat here is that Seven Dwarfs Mine Train is the other attraction currently offered via Individual Lightning Lanes (ILL), discussed in more detail here.
 As such, even if you purchase Genie+, SDMT is NOT included.
 There is a case that can be made for showing up to early theme park entry if you're staying on property and then following (or leading?) the large crowd of people over to Seven Dwarfs.
 For this to be worthwhile, you'll need to be at the park quite early.
 Say official park opening time is 9:00.
 This would mean early entry would start at 8:30.
 You want to be at the park somewhere between 30 and 60 minutes before even THIS time.
 If you're not at the front of the pack, rope dropping Mine Train will be a big waste of time where you could be knocking out a bunch of other attractions.

 Many of the other Fantasyland attractions have low to moderate wait times, so we don’t need to strategize a particular way through this area.
 The attractions are largely close together and suitable for all ages, making this one of the most popular sections of any land in any Disney park.
 Stop by Gaston’s Tavern for a cinnamon roll and thank me later.